Zwang24/capstone_project/README.md

-# capstone_project
+# Capstone Project
-The code for the capstone project
+The code for the Bootstrapping differences between point estimates and plots the point estimates along with the CIs